17 years of senior placement·500+ leadership hires·Engaged · Contingent · Staffing · RPO

-A practical guide for field, office, and executive interviews in construction.
+A practical guide for field, office, and executive interviews.
 The dress code changes with the role, here's how to read it.

 Construction is one of the few industries where the right interview outfit is a moving target.
 A senior estimator interviewing for a corporate office role and a senior superintendent walking a project site for a meet-and-greet are both interviewing, but they should not be wearing the same clothes.
 The wrong outfit doesn't lose the job, but it raises a small, persistent question in the hiring manager's head: do you understand the role.